Ashur-dan III: Reign

+Epidemics

 After 765 BC, the eponyms suggest a very unstable time.
-Plague is reported in both 765 and 759 BC and a revolt in the Assyrian heartland is recorded from 763–762 BC, a revolt in Arrapha 761–760 BC and a revolt in Guzana 759–758 BC until peace was at last restored in 758 BC.
-Perhaps the many revolts were in response to the plague epidemic as well as the Bur-Sagale solar eclipse on 15 June 763 BC.
+Plague is reported in both 765 and 759 BC and a revolt in the Assyrian heartland is recorded from 763 to 762 BC, a revolt in Arrapha 761–760 BC and a revolt in Guzana 759–758 BC until peace was at last restored in 758 BC.
+Perhaps the many revolts were in response to the plague epidemic as well as The Bur-Sagale solar eclipse on 15 June 763 BC.
 Solar eclipses, especially full eclipses that were visible to everyone in the empire (as was the case for this eclipse) were always interpreted as bad omens, and as such the epidemic and the eclipse may have been interpreted as the gods withdrawing their divine support for Ashur-dan's rule.
 The last campaign noted in the eponyms is a third campaign to Hatarikka in 755.
 It is probable that some, or perhaps even all, of the campaigns were actually led by Shamshi-ilu, rather than the king.
 Ashur-dan died in 755 BC and was succeeded by his brother, Ashur-nirari V.

+Solar Eclipse of 763 BCE

+The Bur-Sagale solar eclipse on 15 June 763 BC was a full solar eclipse visible throughout the Assyrian Empire.
+It functions as an anchor for the limmu dates.